-We now discuss our main theorem, which extends the previously known hardness result from the bisection case to the partitioning problem for general $\epsilon \geq 0$.
-More importantly, we show that the hardness result holds even in heavily restricted cases (hyperDAGs of degree 2), suggesting that the problem is not even approximable in practically relevant settings.
+In this section we discuss our main theorem, which extends the previously known hardness result from the bisection case to the partitioning problem for general $\epsilon \ge 0$.
+More importantly, we also show that this hardness result already holds in heavily restricted cases (hyperDAGs of degree at most 2), suggesting that the problem is not even approximable in practically relevant settings.

-Theorem 3.
+THEOREM 4.1.
 Assuming ETH, it is not possible to approximate the optimum of the partitioning problem to an $n^{1/(\log \log n)^{\delta}}$ factor in polynomial time (for some constant $\delta > 0$).
-This holds for any $k \geq 2$ and $\epsilon \geq 0$, even if the input is restricted to hyperDAGs with $\Delta = 2$.
+This holds for any $k \ge 2$ and $\epsilon \ge 0$, even if the input is restricted to hyperDAGs with $\Delta = 2$.

-Proof (sketch).
+PROOF (SKETCH).
 We use a reduction from the well-studied Smallest p-Edge Subgraph (SpES) problem: given a graph G(V, E), we need to find a subset $V_0 \subseteq V$ such that the subgraph induced by V_0 has at least p edges, and $|V_0|$ is minimized.
 It is known that if ETH holds, then there is a $\delta > 0$ such that no polynomial-time $n^{1/(\log \log n)^{\delta}}$ -factor approximation exists to this problem [35].

-Given an instance of the SpES problem, the main idea is to convert it into a hypergraph that mostly consists of blocks: groups of nodes which are so densely interconnected by hyperedges that they all have to receive the same color, otherwise we end up with an unreasonably high cost.
-In particular, we create two very large blocks A, A', and enforce (through the balance constraint) that they must obtain different colors; assume w.l.o.g. that A is blue, A' is red.
-We also create a smaller block for each $e \in E$, and we carefully select the size of blocks such that at least p of these edge blocks must be colored red to satisfy the balance constraint.
-Finally, for each $v \in V$, we create a hyperedge which contains (i) a node from the block of every e that is incident to v, and (ii) a further node that is forced to be blue (due to being connected to A).
+Given an instance of the SpES problem, the main idea is to convert it into a hypergraph that mostly consists of blocks: groups of nodes which are so densely interconnected by hyperedges that they all need to receive the same color, otherwise we end up with an unreasonably high cost.
+These blocks are also used as a fundamental ingredient in several other constructions throughout the paper.
+In our current construction, we begin by creating two very large blocks A, A', and enforcing (through the balance constraint) that they must obtain different colors; let us assume w.l.o.g. that A is colored blue, and A' is colored red.
+We also create a smaller block for each $e \in E$, and we carefully select the size of blocks such that at least p of these edge blocks must be colored red in order to satisfy the balance constraint.
+Finally, for each $v \in V$, we create a hyperedge which contains (i) a node from the block of every e that is incident to v, and (ii) a further node that is forced to be blue (due to further hyperedges connecting it to A).
+The construction is illustrated in Figure 3.